Teacher's Pension Plan

 Pensions Based on Commuted Value

 It is possible for teachers age 55 to 59 who have from two to 19 years of service to receive a pension based on commuted value.
 Some of the service must have occurred since January 1989.
 The actual amount of pension will vary depending on the teacher's salary and certain actuarial assumptions such as rate of inflation and rate of investment return.
-Further details are available from the Nova Scotia Pension Agency.
+Further details are available from the Nova Scotia Pension Services Corporation.

 Refund Payments (TPP Only)